yaominzh/bookreading/book02IntroCS/introcs-python/introcsbyPython.md

 One of the key tenets of the scientific method is that the experiments we design must be reproducible, so that others can convince themselves of the validity of the hypothesis.

+## 4.1
+python uses a much simpler internal representation for strings than for lists /arrays, a string ojbect contains: a reference to a place in memory + length of the string
 ## 4.1.1 3-sum problem
 [code](threesum.py)
 ```python